SWIFT Collections FAQs

 Does my customer need to reference the payment?

 How do I get my funds?

 Once you have provided your customer with the account details and they have made their payment, the funds will arrive at Currencycloud.
-We will reconcile the funds to the referenced account and update your balance.
-If you are using push notifications, you will receive a completed CM balance notification to tell you that the funds have been credited to your account.
+We will reconcile the funds to the account and update your balance.
+If you are using push notifications, you will receive a completed balance notification to tell you that the funds have been credited to your account.